Context-aware controller inference for stabilizing dynamical systems from scarce data: Numerical examples

 Data are generated with realizations of normally distributed inputs.
 Bases of the unstable dynamics (left eigenbases of unstable eigenvalues) are estimated from adjoint operators with MATLAB's \texttt{eigs}, which employs the Krylov-Schur method~\cite{Ste01} as suggested in \Cref{subsubsec:krylov}.
 In case of linear system dynamics, we assume zero initial conditions and a test input is chosen as unit step, which means that the states converge to a constant vector if the controller stabilizes the system.
 In case of nonlinear dynamics, the initial condition is the steady state of interest to which an input disturbance is applied at time 0.
 The states will then converge to the steady state, if the controller stabilizes the system.

 \Cref{fig:overview_samples} provides an overview about the performance of context-aware controller inference in the following numerical experiments.
 In all experiments, context-aware controller inference requires at least one order of magnitude fewer data samples to derive stabilizing controllers than required to learn a model for the traditional two-step data-driven control approach, including the number of gradient samples to estimate the bases of unstable dynamics.
+For the identification of a model that is guaranteed to capture the system dynamics for the construction of controllers in general, at least $T = \nh + \np$ samples are necessary, where $\nh$ is the dimension of the full state space and $\np$ the number of inputs~\cite{WerP22}.
+Under certain assumptions one can identify systems with fewer samples if structure in the system dynamics is present; however, structure such as low rankness depends on the underlying physics and typically still requires subspaces of higher dimensions than the subspaces of unstable dynamics that are used in our approach; see the introduction in \Cref{sec:intro}.